alessio-livolsi/ai_assistant/README.md

 This script allows you to utilize OpenAI's ChatGPT and Whisper APIs in Python to integrate several AI services, including speech-to-text (STT), natural language processing (NLP).
-To speed up the script I added some multi-threading.

 ## Get Started
 - Download or clone the repo